Nairobi: Matatu

 Matatus are the most common form of public transport in Nairobi.
 Matatu, which literally translates to "three cents for a ride" (nowadays much more) are privately owned minibuses.
 They generally seat 14 to 33 riders.
 Matatus operate within Nairobi, its environs and suburbs and from Nairobi to other towns around the country.
 The matatu's route is imprinted along a yellow stripe on the side of the bus, and matatus plying specific routes have specific route numbers.

 In 2004, a law was passed, requiring all matatus to include seat belts, speed governors and to be painted with a yellow stripe.
 At first, this caused a furore amongst Matatu operators, but they were pressured by government and the public to make the changes.
 Matatus are now limited to 80 km/h.

 In November 2014 President Uhuru Kenyatta lifted the ban on the yellow stripe and allowed matatus to maintain the colourful graphics in an effort to support the youth in creating employment.
-Matatus in Nairobi were easily distinguishable by their extravagant paint schemes, as owners would paint their matatu with various colourful decorations, such as their favourite football team or hip hop artist.
+Matatus in Nairobi were easily distinguishable by their extravagant paint schemes, as owners would paint their matatu with various colourful decorations, such as their favourite football team or hip-hop artist.
 They are notorious for their poor safety records, which are a result of overcrowding and reckless driving.
-Due to the intense competition between matatus, many are equipped with powerful sound systems and television screens to attract more customers.
+Due to the intense competition between matatus, many are equipped inside with powerful sound systems and television sets to attract more customers.